blaney83/3D_Scatter_Node/README.md

 3-Dimensional scatter plot node compatible with KNIME analytics platform.
 Focusing on Eclipse plug-in 3rd party client compatibility.

 ![Fuzzy C-Means Clustered Representation](assets/fuzzy_cluster.PNG) _Visual representation of data plotted after being clustered by a Fuzzy C-Means node.
-Note the color variations denote different clusters._
+Color variations denote different clusters._

 This node plots three columns (x, y, z variables) in 3 dimensional space displayed as a moveable, exapandable and rotating graph.
 It also allows for the colorization of data points based on their cluster membership, as determined by a previous clustering process.
 Currently, this node will colorize data clustered by K-Means, Fuzzy C-Means and DBSCAN nodes.
 When operating on K-Means clustered data, you may also pass the prototypes table to the second In-Port to graph the cluster prototypes in 3D space and alter their appearance so they stand out from the table data.
 Other options are described below.

 # Options